 Achieving the Vision

-UNT Dallas' plan for growth as a learner-centered public university is shaped by its commitment to its educational themes.
-The curriculum at the university is structured around the themes of service leadership, interdisciplinary focus, partnerships and community outreach, global connectivity, information technology, and a bilingual focus.
+UNT Dallas' plan for growth as a public university is shaped by its commitment to its students and its community.
+Our curriculum is structured around service leadership, partnerships and community outreach, global connectivity, technology, and social responsibility.